metahashorg/crypt_example_php/README.md

 # Crypt example PHP
-This repository contains a PHP scripts that enable to generate MetaHash addresses, check its balance and see the full transaction history.
+This repository contains PHP scripts that enable to generate MetaHash addresses, check its balance and see the full transaction history.
 Besides, `crypt_example.php` and `crypt_example_bin.php` scripts describe methods allowing to create and send transactions as well as to obtain information on transaction via its hash.
+To learn more about all operations listed above please read the following articles: [Getting started with Metahash network](https://support.metahash.org/hc/en-us/articles/360002712193-Getting-started-with-Metahash-network), [Creating transactions](https://support.metahash.org/hc/en-us/articles/360003271694-Creating-transactions) and [Operations with MetaHash address](https://support.metahash.org/hc/en-us/articles/360008382213-Operations-with-MetaHash-address).

 Script `crypt_example.php` works with `mdanter/ecc` library.
 Script `crypt_example_bin.php` is written using our driver for PHP [https://github.com/metahashorg/php-mhcrypto](https://github.com/metahashorg/php-mhcrypto).

 ## Requirements